Brain Experts Convene in Cape Town to Discuss Emerging Research and Local Applications of Brain Science and Dementia Risk Reduction

 The Alzheimer’s Association is committed to supporting global research initiatives through convening, funding and advocating on behalf of the international research community.
 The Alzheimer’s Association offers year-round opportunities for the scientific community to network and learn about Alzheimer’s and dementia research, including the Alzheimer’s Association International Conference® (AAIC®), the largest and most influential meeting in Alzheimer's and dementia science.

-The in-person conference will be held at the Westin Cape Town; virtual/online attendance is also an option.
+The conference was held in-person at the Westin Cape Town and online.
 This is the fifth AAIC Satellite Symposium hosted by the Alzheimer’s Association and GBHI.
 These regional meetings take the key elements of the Alzheimer’s Association International Conference around the globe to invigorate international collaborations, and have been held in Mexico, Argentina, Bulgaria, India, Brazil and Australia.

 About the Alzheimer’s Association